codurance/simple-gov-app-exercise/README.md

 Luckily the consultancy is using an [open source library](https://github.com/govuk-react/govuk-react) that uses React components that comply with these standards so we don't have to create these components from scratch ourselves

+A useful resource to view these components can be [found here using Storybook](https://govuk-react.github.io/govuk-react/?path=/story/welcome--page) so we can see what the components look like and decide if they would be useful to us

 ## The task

 The project is to gather details from users about themselves and their parents for an upcoming alpha release.
 They can review their answers and if they have filled everything in, submit them.